Spacetime-symmetry breaking effects in gravitational-wave generation at the first post-Newtonian order: Introduction

 in terms of the components of the 4-momentum $p^\mu=(\omega,\mathbf{p})$; in this paper, we outline the steps for obtaining constraints from the {\it generation stage} of gravitational waves as a complement to the more common propagation studies\footnote{It should be noted that modified generation has been partially explored in a vector subset of the SME known as the bumblebee model \cite{Amarilo:2019lfq,Amarilo:2023wpn}.}.
 Starting with a generic source, we write down the field equations in the presence of spacetime-symmetry breaking terms at arbitrary order in mass dimension $d$.
 We later specify the source as a system of point particles and provide sample solutions for a simple case, and we briefly comment on their detectability with the future LISA space mission, as well as with current ground-based detectors.

 The paper is organised as follows: In Section~\ref{sec:theory}, we write down the theoretical framework and formal solutions to the relaxed field equations; in Section~\ref{sec:PN}, we perform the Post-Newtonian (PN) expansion in the near zone and discuss the PN order required in our solutions; in Section~\ref{sec:grsolint} we discuss the contributions from the wavezone integrals; in Section~\ref{sec:quadrupole} we introduce the quadrupole formula for a generic source; in Section~\ref{sec:sol} we present a simple sample solution to our equations for point particles; we briefly discuss the possibilities of detection by LISA and ground-based telescopes, outline future work, and conclude in Section~\ref{sec:disc}.
 We use Greek letters ($\mu,\nu,\hdots$) for spacetime indices and Latin letters ($i,j,k,\hdots$) to denote spatial indices.
 When referring to mass dimension $d$ we use natural units where $c=\hbar=1$, but we write out $c$ explicitly in our equations, as it helps the counting of Post-Newtonian orders.
+In this paper, we employ several notions of perturbative orders; we have made every attempt at clarity, but caution is needed.
+In places where we do not specify the type of order, it should be understood that we are referring to the order-by-order solution scheme which we adopt in Eq.~(\ref{eq:orderbyorder}).